 Brownie the Town Dog of Daytona Beach

+Once in a while, there are dogs with no particular claim to fame, who win the hearts of an entire town.
+Brownie the Town Dog of Daytona Beach is one of those special dogs.
 He was a stray that wandered into the Daytona Cab Company around 1939.
-Town merchants, residents, and tourists were taken by his demeanor and sweet disposition, so they contributed to his care.
+His demeanor and sweet disposition took town merchants, residents, and tourists, so they contributed to his care.
 He even had his own bank account, established by cab company owner, Ed Budgen, and the donated funds paid for his vet bills.

 When Brownie died in 1954, more than 75 people attended his funeral, and the mayor of Daytona Beach gave the eulogy.
 Brownie was buried in Riverfront Park, under a granite slab with the epitaph, “The Town Dog.
 A good dog.”
 Near the grave is a dog-shaped topiary.
 In June 2018, a bronze statue of a dog was placed next to the grave.
 The memorial is one of the most visited in Florida.

 During the late 19th century, the U.S. mail moved by train, and traveling alongside the mail was a scruffy terrier named Owney.
 The dog’s home base was the post office in Albany, New York, where the postmaster gave him tags and a collar to designate him as the official mail dog.
 Owney may well have been the most well-traveled canine in history; he made his way to all 48 contiguous states and had a four-month tour around the world.

 After Owney died, mail clerks around the country raised money to have his remains preserved and designated him as the mascot of the U.S. Postal Service.
 He “lived” on as a taxidermy specimen — tags and all — and was first displayed at the St. Louis World’s Fair in 1904.